Skip navigation

 What is a testosterone levels test?

-A testosterone levels test measures the amount of testosterone in a sample of your blood.
-Testosterone is known as a "male" sex hormone, but females have testosterone in smaller amounts.
+A testosterone levels test measures the amount of the hormone testosterone in a sample of your blood.
+Hormones are chemical messengers in your bloodstream that control the actions of certain cells or organs.

-• A free testosterone test measures only the "active" form of testosterone.
-This test is less common, but it may be useful for diagnosing certain medical conditions.
+• A free testosterone test, which measures only the unattached form of testosterone.
+This test is less common, but it may help your provider diagnose certain medical conditions.

-• A bioavailable testosterone test measures free testosterone and testosterone that's loosely attached to a blood protein called albumin.
-This test isn't commonly done.
-But like a free testosterone test, it may help diagnose certain medical conditions.
+• A bioavailable testosterone test, which measures free testosterone and testosterone that's attached to proteins other than SHBG.
+This test isn't commonly done, but like a free testosterone test, it may help diagnose certain medical conditions.

 Other names: serum testosterone, total testosterone, free testosterone, bioavailable testosterone